 Tuesday 10.09.13, late evening, winds of change blew across Christchurch.
 After my belated birthday dinner, while driving Luke & his girlfriend to his Ashgrove Tce flat, our journey across town was interrupted by a fallen oak across Guildford St. Fallen power lines swung wildly above my car while I reversed away.

 I flicked my headlights warning 2 cars, entering Guildford St from Grahams Rd, about the fallen oak.
 It was NW gale damage.
 While I drove across town, we saw many fallen branches on roadsides & on roads.
 Rubbish bins & roads cones were scattered.
 Gale whipped dust caused murky vision.
 The dry, NW gale caused so much static over Canterbury Plains, I saw yellow sheet-lightning strikes in the sky.
 Rare for Canterbury.

 On my return to Burnside, close to home, I saw 2 more trees blown over by the NW gale - a birch on Clyde Rd pavement, a birch across Greers Rd which had crushed a red Volvo.
-By that time 2 cop cars with flashing lights blocked Greers Rd access, so I drove the long way round to Heath St. Four fallen ornamental apple tree boughs lay on Heath St pavements.
+By that time 2 cop cars with flashing lights blocked Greers Rd access, so I drove the long way round to Heath St. Four fallen, ornamental, apple tree boughs lay on Heath St pavements.

 The NW gale had whipped open our locked garage doors.
 To stop them banging all night I secured them with bricks, a barrow, a ladder, a folding table, a metal pole & concrete block.
-"It'll take a quake to open those doors," I said to Leah.
+"Only a quake will open those doors," I said.

 Wed 11.09.13.
 Post gale, next morn the garage was still secure, but a bough from our plum tree had fallen behind the garage.
 Morning news TV did a piece on the squashed Volvo.